/open · transparent metrics

 Screenshots on failure

-Playwright captures a screenshot of the page at the moment an incident opens — see exactly what your users saw.
+Playwright captures the page at the moment an incident opens — see exactly what your users saw.

 Done